 - 2 cups powdered sugar - sifted

-- 1 Tbsp egg white - omit to make vegan and add extra Tbsp cold water
+- 1 tablespoon egg white - omit to make vegan and add extra tablespoon cold water

 - Sprinkles to top